 With less than half a minute left in the game, Spurs celebration cigar Steve Smith hit a three and the camera cut to a crying Derek Fisher.
 After wiping a single tear from my eye (I told you I was a fanatic), I said, “It’s OK Fish but you kind of sucked this series.
 What happened to the guy who was dropping 20+ on the Wolves?”

 Then the camera cut to a balling Kobe and I just said “fuck man” and said fuck every player on the Spurs roster while tapping and putting fingerprints all over my TV screen.

 Saying I was mad was an understatement.
-Saying I was mad was like saying (that boring ass) Tim Duncan (who is only on the team because the Spurs tanked in 97) was good.
-I remember acting like a hype man for Kobe as he did his post game interview.
+Saying I was mad was like saying Tim Duncan (who is only on the team because the Spurs tanked in 97) was good.
+And I remember acting like a hype man for Kobe as he did his post-game interview.

 “I just hate losing (hate losing!)”

 “Next season starts right now (now!).”

 Kobe then gave the Spurs their credit and said, “I push myself to exhaustion” when asked how much harder he was going to work this off-season.